akashjpal/Task-List/README.md

 https://rocky-retreat-25312.herokuapp.com/

 ## By clicking above link
-## Yeah !
-Here you can start to track your regular task.
+## You will ensure that you can start to track your regular task.